jamescooke/flake8-aaa/requirements/README.rst

 ``dev.txt``: Python 3.8

-Targets Python 3.8 because it's the oldest version that is easy to build these requirements for (Python 3.7 fails to build this list with no constraints).
+Targets Python 3.8 because it's the oldest supported Python version.

 All tools for local development.
 Tests are run in Tox, so no Pytest.
 But linters are run in editor, so those are installed.